 National Recreation and Park Association (NRPA)

 We value the dedicated work of NRPA and believe that by working together, we can help create healthy children and sustainable communities now and in the future.
-We're proud to support parks and recreation professionals through our Parks and Recreation State Association Speaker Scholarships, which fund the appearances of keynote speakers at annual or regional conferences.
+We're proud to support parks and recreation professionals through our Parks and Recreation State Association Speaker Scholarships, which funds the appearances of keynote speakers at annual or regional conferences.
 The 14th annual State Park and Recreation Association Speaker Scholarship program is now accepting applications; apply for the 2022-2023 program today!

 STAR Institute for Sensory Processing Disorder

 STAR Institute for Sensory Processing Disorder (STAR Institute) was formed in 2016 from two merged organizations–the Sensory Processing Disorder (SPD) Foundation and the STAR Center.
 The STAR Institute provides premier treatment, education and research for children, adolescents, and adults with SPD.
 We have collaborated to create a sensory playground at the STAR Institute in Greenwood Village, Colo, which is helping move SPD therapy outdoors.
 We're honored to have Dr. Lucy Jane Miller, the founder of these organizations on as our Inclusive Play Partner to learn more about how therapy in natural settings—especially playgrounds—helps treat children touched by the disorder.
 Learn more.

 Landscape Structures is pleased to partner with Inclusion Matters® by Shane's Inspiration toward a common goal of promoting play for children of all abilities.
 Together, we've created nearly 50 Universally Accessible Playgrounds including the first in Mexico and Ecuador.
 Plus, we're excited to have collaborated with Shane's Inspiration on playground projects for the 2014 Winter Olympics in Sochi, Russia, and 2010 Winter Olympics in Vancouver, Canada.
 Shane's Inspiration has taken accessible playgrounds to a whole new level, not only helping communities build these beautiful play environments from conception to completion, but also ensuring that they are utilized through inclusive play programming.
 Learn more.

 Sustainable Sites Initiative™ (SITES™)